Skip to main content

 Ponvory may cause serious side effects, including:

-1. Infections.
+Infections.
 Ponvory can increase your risk of serious infections that can be life-threatening and cause death.
 Ponvory lowers the number of white blood cells (lymphocytes) in your blood.
 This will usually go back to normal within 1 to 2 weeks of stopping treatment.
-Your healthcare provider should review a recent blood test of your white blood cells before you start treatment.
+Your healthcare provider should review a recent blood test of your white blood cells before you start treatment and may delay starting or stop your treatment if you have an infection.
+Call your healthcare provider right away if you have any of these symptoms of an infection during treatment with Ponvory and for 1 to 2 weeks after your last dose:

-2. Slow heart rate (bradycardia or bradyarrhythmia) when you start taking Ponvory.
+Slow heart rate (bradycardia or bradyarrhythmia) when you start taking Ponvory.
 Ponvory can cause your heart rate to slow down, especially after you take your first dose.
 You should have a test to check the electrical activity of your heart called an electrocardiogram (ECG) before you take your first dose.
 Only start your treatment using the Starter Pack.
-You must use the Starter Pack to slowly increase the dose over a 14-day period to help reduce the effect of slowing of your heart rate.
-It is important to follow the recommended dosing instructions.
-See How should I take Ponvory?
+You must use the Starter Pack to slowly increase the dose over 14 days to help reduce the effect of slowing your heart rate.
 Call your healthcare provider if you experience the following symptoms of slow heart rate:

+Call your healthcare provider right away if you have any of the following symptoms:

 Who should not take Ponvory?